guillaumeblanc/ozz-animation/index.md

 {% include links.jekyll %}

 <div class="w3-container w3-margin">
   ozz-animation is an open source c++ 3d skeletal animation library.
-It provides runtime character animation functionalities (sampling, blending...), with the toolset to import major DCC formats (Collada, Fbx...).
+It provides runtime character animation functionalities (sampling, blending...), with the toolset to import major DCC formats (Collada, Fbx, glTF...).
 It proposes a low-level renderer and game-engine agnostic implementation, focusing on performance and memory constraints with a data-oriented design.
 </div>
 <br />
 <div class="w3-row-padding w3-center">